-The Elephant Man makeup took seven to eight hours to apply each day and two hours to remove.
-John Hurt would arrive on set at 5.00am and shoot from noon until 10.00pm.
+The Elephant Man make-up took seven to eight hours to apply each day, and two hours to remove.
+Sir John Hurt would arrive on set at 5:00 a.m., and shoot from noon until 10:00 p.m.
 Because of the strain on the actor, he worked alternate days.

-This film was executive produced by Mel Brooks, who was responsible for hiring director David Lynch and obtaining permission to film in black and white.
-He deliberately left his name off the credits, as he knew that people would get the wrong idea about the movie if they saw his name on the film, given his fame as a satirist.
+This film was Executively Produced by Mel Brooks, who was responsible for hiring Director David Lynch, and obtaining permission to film in black and white.
+He deliberately left his name off the credits, as he knew that people would get the wrong idea about the movie, if they saw his name on the film, given his fame as a satirist.

 Following the death of the real Joseph "John" Merrick, parts of his body were preserved for medical science to study.
 Some internal organs were kept in jars, and plaster casts were taken of his head, an arm, and a foot.
-Although the organs were destroyed by German air raids during the Second World War, the casts survived,, and are kept at the London Hospital.
-The makeup for John Hurt, who played Merrick in the film, was designed directly from those casts.
+Although the organs were destroyed by German air raids during World War II, the casts survived,, and are kept at the London Hospital.
+The make-up for Sir John Hurt, who played Merrick in this film, was designed directly from those casts.

-After the first day of shooting, when actor John Hurt was exposed for the first time to the inconveniences of having his make-up applied and walking around in it, he called his wife, saying, "I think they finally managed to make me hate acting."
+After the first day of shooting, when Sir John Hurt was exposed for the first time to the inconveniences of having his make-up applied, and walking around in it, he called his wife, saying, "I think they finally managed to make me hate acting."

-Due to the constrictive deformity of his mouth, Merrick never spoke as clearly in real life as he does in the film.
-Doctor Frederick Treves often had to act as Merrick's interpretor for visitors.
-Those who knew him well, such as hospital staff and friends, grew used to his impeded speech but it remained indistinct and worsened as Merrick's condition deteriorated.
+Due to the constrictive deformity of his mouth, Merrick never spoke as clearly in real-life, as he does in the film.
+Dr. Frederick Treves often had to act as Merrick's interpretor for visitors.
+Those who knew him well, such as hospital staff and friends, grew used to his impeded speech, but it remained indistinct, and worsened as Merrick's condition deteriorated.

-The real Merrick's London showman, Tom Norman, was not a brutal drunk like the fictional "Bytes."
+The real Merrick's London showman, Tom Norman, was not a brutal drunk, like the fictional "Bytes".
 Norman was a well-respected showman and founder of a temperance society.
-He and Joseph Merrick were friends and business partners.
+He and Joseph "John" Merrick were friends and business partners.
 Norman paid all of Merrick's expenses and split their earnings fifty-fifty.
 In a few weeks, Joseph saved up fifty pounds, as much as a typical working family made in a whole year.
 Ever since Treves wrote his memoirs with the character of the cruel showman, the Norman family has been appalled and embarked on a campaign to clear Tom Norman's good name.
-His granddaughter, Valerie, is 82 and hopes to see his reputation restored before she passes away.
+His granddaughter, Valerie, is eighty-two, and hopes to see his reputation restored before she passes away.

-This film was based on two published works, "The Elephant Man and Other Reminiscences" (1923) by Sir Frederick Treves (who was played by Anthony Hopkins) and "The Elephant Man: A Study in Human Dignity" (1973) by Ashley Montagu, published fifty years after Treves' book.
-This movie was made and released about 57 years after the former, seven years after the latter, and ninety years after the death of The Elephant Man/Joseph Merrick who died in 1890.
+This film was based on two published works, "The Elephant Man and Other Reminiscences" (1923) by Sir Frederick Treves (who was played by Sir Anthony Hopkins) and "The Elephant Man: A Study in Human Dignity" (1973) by Ashley Montagu, published fifty years after Treves' book.
+This movie was released fifty-seven years after the former, seven years after the latter, and ninety years after the death of Joseph "John" Merrick (the Elephant Man), who died in 1890.

 Although critically acclaimed, there are some film critics (including Roger Ebert) who accuse the film of excessive sentiment.
 They tend to attribute it to David Lynch relying heavily on Frederick Treves' memoirs for source material.